Double vapour barrier traps moisture in walls

 Quik-Therm Solar Dry (SDI)

-Quik-Therm Solar Dry (SDI) is a Patent Pending continuous rigid insulation system with built-in drainage and drying capability.
+Quik-Therm Solar Dry (SDI) is a Patented continuous rigid insulation with drainage gap.
+It's a perforated foil insulation system with built-in drainage and drying capability.
 Solar Dry walls breathe, dry and drain bulk water to the outside.
-Solar Dry (SDI) is manufactured with engineered perforated metallic polymer facers laminated to closed-cell, lightweight Type 2 Expanded Polystyrene (EPS).
+Solar Dry (SDI) is manufactured with engineered perforated metallic polymer facers laminated to closed-cell, lightweight Type 2 Expanded Polystyrene foam with drainage plane (EPS).

 Solar Dry Walls Will Not Trap Moisture